 Recently, research has been paying increasing attention to this fascinating compound, as its unexpected health benefits are becoming evident.

 When it comes to resveratrol’s anticancer properties, previous studies have pointed to a link with a protein called p53.
-Mutant aggregates of this protein are found in over 50 percent of cancer tumors.
+Mutant aggregates of this protein are found in over

 But until now, no study had yet shown that resveratrol actively stops mutant versions of this protein from aggregating, or that it stops cancer cells from multiplying and migrating to other parts of the body.